Reiner-11/MichaelMagat-portfolio/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your VERCEL app

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1o-N_litOihHCtP8HoBwBXH7pb_dedaIt
+View your app in Vercel website https://michael-magat-portfolio.vercel.app/#

 ## Run Locally